aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/archive-extraction-and-formats/extract-archive-different-passwords/_index.md

 Before we dive in, make sure you have:

 - **Aspose.Zip for .NET** installed in your project.
-You can find the official documentation [here](https://reference.aspose.com/zip/net/).
+You can find the official documentation [Aspose.Zip .NET API reference](https://reference.aspose.com/zip/net/).
 - A .NET development environment (Visual Studio, Rider, or VS Code) targeting .NET 5 or later.
 - A ZIP file that contains entries encrypted with **different passwords** (the sample used here is `different_password.zip`).